huttoncp/blog/content/home/experience.md

   * Employed domain knowledge, unsupervised learning (hierarchical clustering and principal component analysis), and predictive modeling (logistic and linear regression) with R.
   * Identified dietary patterns conducive to healthy brain aging using data from 30,000 Canadians.
   * Established and coordinated a collaborative research program between 5 different laboratories across McMaster University and the University of Toronto.
+  * Used random forest models to predict depression with 87% test accuracy based on lifestyle patterns and cognitive data from over 30,000 Canadians.
   * Coded, manipulated, visualized, and analysed various data types using R and SPSS.
   * Communicated research findings to stakeholders and senior decision-makers in organizational meetings, peer-reviewed publications, and at 10 conferences (national and international).
   """